Affiliate links on Android Authority may earn us a commission. Learn more.

 Are there any limits to using Bluetooth speakers for Alexa audio?

 A few.
 Many Bluetooth speakers can only pair with a single device at a time, which means they have to re-pair each time they switch sources.
 To avoid this, you can either upgrade to a speaker that supports multipoint pairing, or assign your Alexa device a dedicated Bluetooth speaker.
-In some cases, it might be simpler to buy more powerful Alexa hardware, like a Sonos product or an Echo Studio.
+In some cases it might be simpler to buy more powerful Alexa hardware, like a Sonos product or an Echo Studio.

 If you’re pairing with an Amazon Echo product, a Bluetooth speaker must support both AVRCP (the Audio/Video Remote Control Profile) and A2DP (the Advanced Audio Distribution Profile).
 These are both extremely common, and even a speaker a decade old will probably be compatible.
-Third-party Alexa devices will probably have similar requirements.
+Third-party Alexa devices should have similar requirements.